ewgewgewg/algo-site/content/posts/js-algos.md

 # Summary

 A review of algorithms in JavaScript.
-Adapted from the [Tech Interview Handbook](https://www.techinterviewhandbook.org/grind75?hours=19) and [LeetCode](https://www.leetcode.com).
+Adapted from the [Tech Interview Handbook](https://www.techinterviewhandbook.org/grind75?hours=19) and the [LeetCode](https://www.leetcode.com) website.

 # Arrays